-We’re forming a community of Oxford American enthusiasts who share our enthusiasm for exploring and celebrating the complexity of the South through literature, art, and music.
+We’re forming a community of Oxford American enthusiasts who share our excitement for exploring and celebrating the complexity of the South through literature, art, and music.

 Help ensure our future by becoming a member of the Oxford American Society.
 Your tax-deductible membership fee will directly support our creative projects.